Activities Funding Board (AFB)

 Center for Student Media

-The Daily Cougar is available online daily throughout the year at thedailycougar.com.
-The Cougar newspaper is printed every Wednesday and available at 80 high-traffic locations on campus during the fall and spring semesters.
-Additionally, the Cougar produces Cooglife, which is a monthly magazine that highlights different themes throughout the school year.
+The Daily Cougar is published every Wednesday during the fall and spring semesters and online daily throughout the year at thedailycougar.com.
+The paper is distributed to more than 80 high-traffic locations on campus.
 The newspaper staff is student-run and supported by the staff in the Center for Student Media.

 Student Center North 221